nshepperd/cabbage/README.md

 The package registry `~/.config/cabbage` is stored in git so that changes can be easily reverted.

+Not guaranteed to do anything sensible on Windows.

+## Getting Started

+Build the executable, and put `cabbage` somewhere in your PATH.
+Make sure your cabal package cache is reasonably up to date (`cabal v2-update`).
+Install something:

+    cabbage install lens

+Then invoke ghc/ghci outside of a project and experience the joy of having libraries available in your repl:

+	GHCi, version 8.10.4: https://www.haskell.org/ghc/  :? for help
+	Loaded package environment from /home/username/.ghc/x86_64-linux-8.10.4/environments/default
+	Loaded GHCi configuration from /home/username/.ghci
+	λ> import Control.Lens
+	λ>

 ## Bonus features (not controllable with the command line UI currently)

 ### `cabal.project`